 - 7-high: 7, 5, 4, 3, 2.

 Of course, in all three examples, the cards must be at least two different suits.
-Otherwise, they would represent a flush, which is a significantly better hand.
+Otherwise, they would represent a flush – a significantly better hand.

 Ace-high is the best-ranked of all high card hands.
-The worst-possible high card hand is 7-high, though it depends on the specific poker game in question.
-This is certainly true of Texas Hold’em games.
+The worst-possible high card hand in Texas Hold’em is 7-high (6-high would be a straight).

 High Card Rule

-Imagine that none of the players in a hold’em game manage to assemble at least a pair by the showdown.
-In that scenario, the high card rules kick in.
-Basically, the player holding the highest-ranked card wins the pot.
+Imagine that none of the players in a Hold’em poker game get it together to form at least a pair come showdown.
+In that scenario, it’s time to apply the high card rules in poker.
+Basically, the player holding the highest-ranked card wins the pot on the spot.
 For example, king high beats queen high.

 Probabilities